Frequently Asked Questions

 Yes.

-In addition, people who are under the following circumstances cannot apply to transfer the funds out of the government-managed sub-account:
+In addition, people who fall into the following situations cannot apply for the funds transfer out:

-(4) The balance of the government-managed sub-account balance is zero;
+(4) The government-managed sub-account balance is zero;

-(5) No valid contribution sub-account/preserved sub-account.
+(5) There is no valid contribution sub-account/preserved sub-account.

 Yes.

-(1) Keep the benefits in the preserved sub-account opened by the original fund management entity and let the funds continue to roll over (this is the default option when the employee does not specify the processing method); or
+(1) Keep the benefits in the preserved sub-account opened by the original fund management entity and let the funds continue to roll over (this is the default option when the employee does not specify a processing method); or

 (2) Transfer the benefits to the government-managed sub-account; or

-If the employee has not applied to transfer the funds from the contribution sub-account to the other sub-accounts within 3 months from the month following the termination of labour relationship, the original fund management entity will open a preserved sub-account for the employee within 5 working days following the expiry of the above-mentioned period in order to record the funds transferred from the contribution sub-account.
+If the employee has not applied to transfer the funds from his or her contribution sub-account to other sub-accounts within 3 months from the next month of termination of a labour relationship, the original fund management entity will open a preserved sub-account for the employee within 5 working days that immediately follows the expiration of the above-mentioned period to record the funds transferred from the contribution sub-account(s).

 Yes.